DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/file-formats.md

 ## DCP Matrix Download File Format

 > **MTX and CSV Matrix Deprecation Notice:**
-DCP 1.0 matrices will be deprecated in the DCP 2.0.
-Loom files will be the default format.
+DCP 1.0 matrices are deprecated in the DCP 2.0.
+Loom files are now the default format.

-Cell by gene count matrices are provided in [Loom](http://loompy.org/) file format and be downloaded through the HCA Data Portal.
+Cell by gene count matrices are provided in [Loom](http://loompy.org/) file format and can be downloaded through the Data Coordination Platform's (DCP) Data Portal.
 From the Portal's Data Browser, you can make a multifaceted search to download matrices for multiple projects.
 Alternatively, you can explore the matrices available for download on the individual Project pages.

 #### Working with Loom Files